antlafarge/jdownloader/README.md

 ## Files permissions issue

-Check your user can read and write the directories you mounted as [volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).
+Check the user you use to run the container (with `user` parameter) can read and write the directories you created and you mounted as [volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).
 Read carefully the [Setup guide](https://github.com/antlafarge/jdownloader#setup) and follow the steps.
-Or run the container as root (remove `user` option).
+Or run the container as root (remove `user` parameter).

 ## Armhf libseccomp2 issue